Instructor: Carolyn Oliver-Haushalter

 Kit: $20.00, includes Foam kumihimo disk, Counterweight

-Equipment provided by student: Bead mat, board, or tray, Scissors, Needle and thread
+Equipment provided by the student: Bead mat, board, or tray, Scissors, Needle, and thread

 Supply list: Complete list provided in September